kamejosh/owlbear-hp-tracker/USAGE.md

 When in the [Settings](#room-settings) the option "Use calculated rolls" is activated, dddice is disabled.
 GMG will then use a local script to calculate the result of the chosen dice-roll and use the OBR broadcast API to notify all connected players of the result.

 The simple dice-calculator uses the [rpg-dice-roller](https://dice-roller.github.io/documentation/) package under the hood.
 Available dice notations for custom dice buttons and the quickroll function can be found [here](https://dice-roller.github.io/documentation/guide/notation/).

+<h2 id="dice-plus">Dice Plus</h2>

+Since version 3.5.0 GMG supports [Dice+](https://owlbear.rogue.pub/extension/https://dice-plus.missinglinkdev.com/manifest.json) as a dice roller.
+After installing the extension, you have to reload website (so that GMG ad Dice+ can exchange setup data with each other) and select the Dice+ extension as you dice roller in the settings.